roshanaryal1/Predicting-Road-Accident-Risk/README.md

 ```

 ### 3. Set up a Virtual Environment
-It's highly recommended to use a virtual environment to manage dependencies.
+Using a virtual environment is a best practice for managing project-specific dependencies.
 ```bash
 # Create a virtual environment
 python3 -m venv venv